dominiksta/mvui/README.md

 ## Projects Status

-There is still some cleanup work to be done and a standard library of components to be written.
+There is still some cleanup work to be done.
 This should be considered pre-alpha for the time being.
 However, the code should be reasonably clean and short, so if you are interested in how to implement a simple frontend framework, then you can perhaps find some educational use in this repository.

 My intention is to write at least one actual application with Mvui before publishing it to npm.